Chart Color Schemes

 Floraville is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The latest Census data shows that Floraville's dwelling structure comprised 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 82.4% houses and 17.6% other dwellings.
-Home ownership in Floraville was at 35.3%, with the remainder of dwellings either mortgaged (47.7%) or rented (17.1%).
-The median monthly mortgage repayment in Floraville was $2,123, higher than Non-Metro NSW's average of $2,000.
-The median weekly rent figure in Floraville was recorded at $405, compared to Non-Metro NSW's $370.
-Nationally, Floraville's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Floraville's dwelling structure, as per the latest Census, was 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 82.4% houses and 17.6% other dwellings.
+Home ownership in Floraville was 35.3%, with mortgaged dwellings at 47.7% and rented ones at 17.1%.
+The median monthly mortgage repayment was $2,123, exceeding Non-Metro NSW's average of $2,000.
+The median weekly rent in Floraville was $405, higher than Non-Metro NSW's $370.
+Nationally, Floraville's mortgage repayments were significantly higher at $2,123 compared to the Australian average of $1,863, and rents were also higher at $405 compared to the national figure of $375.

 Frequently Asked Questions - Housing